-The Costume Design program at The University of Texas at Austin utilizes the psychological, emotional and sociological theories of dress and identity to visually motivate narrative.
+Costume Design, part of the Live Design program at The University of Texas at Austin, utilizes the psychological, emotional and sociological theories of dress and identity to visually motivate narrative.
 While costume has always been a privileged element of performance, the innovations of the last two decades have created a vast array of new challenges and opportunities for visual storytellers.
 The Costume Design program covers areas as diverse as opera, multimedia performance, interactive dance, immersive installations and live theatrical narrative.

 Our design students are the storytellers and performance makers of the next generation, who use their time in graduate school to declare themselves as artists changing history.

 We consider costume design an area of work and study that is in conversation with all other disciplines.
-The M.F.A. in Design and Technology is a three-year, 60 hour course of study consisting of four components: the design studio, skill-building, realized productions and critical thinking/writing, culminating in a unique thesis of the student's own invention.
+The M.F.A. in Theatre with a specialization in live design is a three-year, 60 hour course of study consisting of four components: the design studio, skill-building, realized productions and critical thinking/writing, culminating in a unique thesis of the student's own invention.
 Two candidates per discipline are admitted each year to a program of 30 students - a small group within the large department.

 In addition to the The University of Texas at Austin's Graduate School requirements, we require that students submit a portfolio of work online or by mail for review.
 Review the requirements and begin you application today.